alxm/faur/README.md

 Features include 2D graphics, sound, inputs, state management, ECS model, and utilities to help with data, files, math, strings, time, and more.

-Faur builds natively on Linux, and can be [cross-compiled](#cross-compile-for-other-platforms) for Web, Windows, and a variety of embedded devices.
+Faur builds native on Linux and can be [cross-compiled](#cross-compile-for-other-platforms) for Web, Windows, and a variety of embedded devices.
+The build system uses GNU Make and Python 3.

 ## Dependencies & Path Setup